ghowland/ddd/README.md

 Defaults uses the `"*"` character to specify any field name can go here (any number of them as well), and the value requirements are type `"any"`, so any type of data can be stored here.

+The `"*"` character acts as a Glob, so "foo*" and "*foo" or "*foo*" would match their respective strings.
+The `"*"` is not allowed inside field names.
+If there are conflicts, it chooses the explicit key over a glob, if they are not explicit they are alpha-sorted order, and the first item is chosen.
+(NOTE: This could also be the longest key that matches)

 ## JSON Format: Description of form field layout

 ```